Formula Lightning

-These vehicles raced first in 1994 at the Grand Prix of Cleveland CART race with the University of Notre Dame winning the event and since then have participated in venues across the country.
+The first race was held in July 1994 in support of the Grand Prix of Cleveland CART race with the University of Notre Dame winning the event.
+Throughout the decade-long series a number of universities participated including Bowling Green State University, IUPUI, University of Oklahoma, Ohio State University, Kettering University, and Arizona State University.
 The final official series race was held in October 2004 at Mid-Ohio Sports Car Course.
 Ohio State University was the leading series champion.